bunyaminonum/Linkedin-Bot/README.md

  ## Description
 This bot searches for a job posting you specify on LinkedIn and adds the number of employees of the company that posted that job posting to a list and averages it.

+## Points To Be Considered!
+Your LinkedIn account must be a previously logged in account on the same device, otherwise the bot will not work properly.

 ## Required Modules
 * time
 * requests